According to the National Highway Transportation Safety Administration, 28 people per day die in drunk driving accidents.

 For example, pain and suffering are commonly awarded forms of non-economic damages.
 But how do you assign a value to pain and suffering?
 It’s not easy because these damages are subjective in nature.

-So How Do You Maximize Your Hit by a Drunk Driver Settlement?
+So How Do You Maximize Your Hit by a Drunk Driver Settlement in California?

 Generally, an insurance company’s settlement offer in a drunk driving case will focus primarily on compensating an accident victim for their economic damages.